rsnemmen/asurv/README.md

 ASURV: Astronomy SURVival analysis
 =======================================

-This shell archive contains source code and documentation for ASURV, Astronomy SURVival analysis (Rev. 1.3).
+This contains source code and documentation for ASURV, Astronomy SURVival analysis (Rev. 1.3).
 ASURV implements a suite of statistical methods for the analysis of censored data; i.e. data which are known to lie above or below some limit.
 It was written